nwekoyoestherifeoma-bit/cancer-prediction-ai-model-/README.md

 5. Achieved 97.37% accuracy

 ## What I Learned
-This was my first AI project.
 I learned how to load real data, train a machine learning model and test its accuracy.

-## Author
-Esther Nwekoyo
-AI beginner